rlakinie/rlakinie/README.md

 I'm a PhD student in Electrical & Computer Engineering at North Carolina A&T State University, focusing on machine learning, edge computing, and secure systems.
 My work spans federated learning, cybersecurity, and embedded AI, with applications in transportation IoT and other intelligent infrastructure.

 - 🔭 Current project: **Enhancing Cybersecurity in the Autonomous Vehicle Ecosystem through Real-time Detection and Response**
-- 🎓 Research Assistant @ NC A&T and NC-CAV
+- 🎓 Graduate Research Assistant @ NC A&T and NC-CAV

 ![Profile Views](https://komarev.com/ghpvc/?username=rlakinie&style=flat-square)